 We are Everest in the Alps.
 A young, bold adventure challenge company.
 With our signature ski touring event, we enable everyday people to achieve the extraordinary.

-Whatever your reason for joining, you can be sure Everest in the Alps will transform you.
+As both a challenge and a cause, Everest in the Alps will transform you.
 Find your Everest.

 Everest in the Alps aims to inspire people to discover what really motivates them to find their peak.
 Often that can come from some of the most difficult challenges in life – and some challenges are steeper than others.
 For Toby Ritchie, it was being diagnosed with an inoperable brain tumour when he was 5 years old.
 For his father Rob, it was the feeling of helplessness but the determination to do whatever he could for Toby and others like him.

-Toby is a typical 10-year-old boy.
+Toby is a typical 11-year-old boy.
 He loves football, cricket and golf.
 Mentally, he’s far more robust and determined than most his age, but if you watch him play you’ll notice that physically he struggles to keep up: he’s unsteady on his feet and often falls over.
 It’s just one of the many side effects of having a brain stem glioma.

 Toby’s tumour took a long time to be diagnosed.
 He’d always had chest infections but in 2012 he was rushed to hospital with breathing problems after his right lung collapsed.
 He was in intensive care for 10 days.
 Three months and numerous tests later, Toby had a brain scan and to everyone’s sadness and surprise a large tumour, the size of a snooker ball, was found at the base of his skull.